 About a week ago, California Globe launched a marketing effort in which anyone could request a free bumper sticker.
 The sticker reads “Poverty is deadlier than Coronavirus.”

 Happily, the offer has generated thousands of replies, comments and requests.
 That was predictable.
 The topic is surely on everyone’s mind as the unprecedented health challenges and economic challenges affect every single American household.

 Although it’s pretty clear where we stand from our publication’s general pro-business, pro-growth point of view, we certainly acknowledge that there are reasonable arguments on all sides of this question.

 Many have made the defensible point that even those who care primarily about the economy should favor a longer lockdown.
-Returning to work before it is healthy will ultimately do greater damage to our economy, goest the theory.
+Returning to work before it is healthy will ultimately do greater damage to our economy, goes the theory.
 We don’t agree.
-We believe that the shutdown never should have taken place, and that the health risks and modeling vastly overstated the risks to our health and all but ignored the risks to our economy, but fair enough.
+We believe that the shutdown never should have taken place, and that the modeling vastly overstated the risks to our health and all but ignored the risks to our economy, but fair enough.

 What we didn’t anticipate, however, is that people would actually argue about the lethality of poverty versus coronavirus.
 On this, there really isn’t room for reasonable debate.

 According to the World Health Organization, poverty-related diseases, also known as “diseases of poverty,” kill “approximately 14 million people annually.”

 According to Our World in Data, worldwide deaths from Covid-19 as of May 4 have totaled 246,999.